SharePoint Web Parts

 Settings for Business Phone:

-ows_WorkPhone — Include in full-text index: TRUE/
+ows_WorkPhone — Include in the full-text index: TRUE/

-ows_q_TEXT_WorkPhone — Include in full-text index: FALSE
+ows_q_TEXT_WorkPhone — Include in the full-text index: FALSE

 WorkPhoneOWSTEXT — Searchable: FALSE

-As we can see, managed property is compiled for both crawled properties, so it is not available for search.
+As we can see, the managed property is compiled for both crawled properties, so it is not available for search.

 So what do we have now in search results?